What to know about Russia's election, sure to hand Putin another term

 Election experts say that, collectively, the moves simply provide regional authorities an expanded arsenal for vote rigging in order to deliver the Kremlin the numbers it craves.

-Roman Udov, a veteran Russian election analyst, describes the whole drama as an "act of despair" by underlings tasked with cheating.
+Roman Udot, a veteran Russian election analyst, describes the whole drama as an "act of despair" by underlings tasked with cheating.

 "They have numbers, but not actual support.
-And they have to present these numbers to their superiors," Udov says.
+And they have to present these numbers to their superiors," Udot says.

 "It's like in communist times.
 It's just make-believe."